 SPOT 127 – KJZZ FM

 KJZZ’s youth media center is an innovative educational outreach initiative aimed at low-income and at-risk high school students ages 14-18.
-The free in-school and after school programs and summer camps provide mentoring and instruction in multimedia production with hands-on training in digital photography, video and audio production, and social media.
+The free in-school and after school programs provide mentoring and instruction in multimedia production with hands-on training in digital photography, video and audio production, and social media.

 Threadz - Teen Clothes Closet